Sacramental wine: Roman Catholicism

+Lutheranism

+The Lutheran Churches use sacramental wine in the Eucharist, and this may be mingled with water in the chalice during the Mass:

 Methodism

-Methodist denominations use non-alcoholic wine (i.e. grape juice) in the sacrament.
+Methodist denominations use non-alcoholic wine (i.e. grape juice) in the sacrament, and in general, Methodists have historically supported teetotalism.
 The 1916 rubric in the Discipline of the Methodist Episcopal Church, which has influenced descendant Methodist connexions, states: "Let the pure, unfermented juice of the grape be used in administering the Lord's Supper."

 Manner of consumption

 In the Roman Rite of the Catholic Church, Communion is administered under the form of wine either by the communicant drinking directly from the chalice or by intinction.
 In the latter manner, the priest partially dips the consecrated bread into the consecrated wine and then places it in the mouth of the communicant.

 Editions of the Roman Missal issued between 1970 and 2000 envisaged also use of a silver tube (Latin: fistula) with which, as with a "straw", to drink from the chalice, or of a spoon as in the Byzantine Rite.

-In the Byzantine Rite of the Eastern Orthodox Church and some Eastern Catholic Churches the normal method is to use a spoon to give the communicant some of the consecrated wine together with a portion of the consecrated bread that has been placed in the chalice.
+In the Byzantine Rite of the Eastern Orthodox Church and some Eastern Catholic Churches and Eastern Lutheran Churches the normal method is to use a spoon to give the communicant some of the consecrated wine together with a portion of the consecrated bread that has been placed in the chalice.

-In the Anglican Church, the wine is normally consumed with each communicant receiving a small sip of it as the chalice is held by another person.
+In the Lutheran Churches and the Anglican Church, the wine is normally consumed with each communicant receiving a small sip of it as the chalice is offered to him/her.
 This is often referred to as "the common cup".

+Other Protestant denominations use small individual cups, presented to communicants on a tray, although a larger chalice may still be used by the presiding minister.